emmvs/handbot/README.md

 ## Additional Notes
 Remember to keep your Telegram bot token secure and not expose it in your codebase.
 For detailed Telegram bot development documentation, visit Telegram Bot API.

+## Contributing
+Contributions of all sizes are welcome.
+Please review our contribution guidelines to get started.
+You can also help by reporting bugs or feature requests.

+## License